Latest update 26.10.2021

 Paf has also appointed a Data Protection Officer.

 Data Protection Officer

 2. Collection of and purpose of processing personal data

 By visiting our Website, Paf and/or its subcontractor will collect your IP address for the purposes of managing the operation of the Website as well as the administration of the Website.
-Paf processes also the IP addresses for the purpose of providing a secure Website.
+Paf processes the IP addresses for the purpose of providing a secure Website.

 By contacting Paf by email, telephone or by other communication channels, Paf will process the information provided by you in order fulfil the purpose of the communication.

 The information gathered about you is collected primarily on the legal grounds of legitimate interests for processing personal data and some personal data will be processed by third parties as part of Paf’s business process which includes management of this Website.

 Paf also processes your personal data based on consent, for example using certain cookies.

 If you are visiting this Website for career opportunities, we recommend you to read the privacy statement under the career pages.